 It’s no surprise that lots of landlords use spreadsheets to manage their properties.
 When you first start out, maybe you’ve got one or two rental properties and only a handful of tenants, in which case your spreadsheet is enough.

 If you’re new to the world of spreadsheets, or you’ve never delved into the confusingly named Excel features it’s easy to get lost in the whirlpool of Excel functions and formulas.

 In this article I’m going to take you through 7 Excel tips – in detail, with screenshots – that landlords need to know.
 If you’re an Excel master these may not be new to you, but a knowledge refresh never hurt anyone.

-Before we get down to the details, I just want to point out that at the end of this article there’s a free spreadsheet you can download that’s been created specifically for landlords to manage their income and expenditure.
+Before we get down to the details, I want to let you know that we offer a free spreadsheet you can download that’s been created specifically for landlords to manage their income and expenditure.
 So, if all this talk of Excel is already giving you jitters, skip the technical mumbo jumbo and get straight to the numbers by downloading your free landlord income and expense spreadsheet.

 Onwards to the Excel functions…